John Masouri: Journalism

-His articles on reggae have appeared in Mojo, Music Week, The Guardian, The Observer and NME, as well as magazines in the US (The Beat), Japan (RM) and Germany (Style Magazine).
+His articles on reggae have appeared in Mojo, Music Week, The Guardian and NME, as well as magazines in Japan (RM) and Germany (Style Magazine).
 He is a regular contributor to reggae publications in Germany (Riddim Magazine) and France (Reggae Vibes).

-Books
+Works

-In 1994 he was a contributor to The Guinness Who's Who of Reggae and a follow up volume, The Virgin Encyclopedia of Reggae (1998).
+In 1994 he was a contributor to The Guinness Who's Who of Reggae and a follow-up volume, The Virgin Encyclopedia of Reggae (1998).

 In 2008 he completed an authorised biography of Bob Marley and the Wailers called Wailing Blues: The Story of Bob Marley's Wailers for Omnibus Press.

 Work on it began in 1998 when he was approached by Aston "Family Man" Barrett to write an authorised biography of The Wailers, telling of the band's history and their time spent touring and recording with Bob Marley.
 He accompanied Family Man and The Wailers on tour throughout Europe and the US over the following nine years.
 The resulting book was described by Marley authority Roger Steffens in US publication The Beat as 'a monumental achievement.
 Of the nearly two hundred Marley books out there, this may be the best ever, a fan's dream come true.'
 His next book, also for Omnibus Press, was the first ever biography of reggae star and former Wailer Peter Tosh called Steppin' Razor: The Life of Peter Tosh published in 2013.
 The trilogy was completed in 2015 with the publication of Simmer Down: The Early Wailers' Story which traces the history of the original vocal trio featuring Bob Marley, Peter Tosh and Bunny Wailer.

 He has written the introduction to several books including the Japanese publication Jamaican Patois Dictionary by Yvonne Goldson 2014, the graphic novel Wake Up & Live!
 The Life of Bob Marley by Jim McCarthy & Benito Gallego (Omnibus Press 2017) and ECHO / Fuel For Fire by Jamaican poet Oku Onuora (Iroko Books 2018).